CoderDojoSV/beginner-python/Day-1/README.md

 * if/else branches the code so that it only happens if the condition is met.
 The code that gets run if the condition is met is under it indented one space.
 * != (check if not equal), == (check if equal)

+Let's make some changes!
+Can you:
+* Give the pirate has your name
+* Change the game to be guessing between 1-200
+* Give 8 guesses

 ##Project - Multiplication Game